Battle of Conjocta Creek: Background

-Following the bloody but indecisive Battle of Lundy's Lane, The American Left Division now under the command of Brigadier General Edmund P. Gaines withdrew to Fort Erie, and created additional fortification extending from the actual stone fort, 800 yards southwest along the shore of Lake Erie.
-Drummond knew that any attack against the fort would be "An operation of Great Hazard".
+Following fighting the bloody but indecisive Battle of Lundy's Lane, the American army under the command of Brigadier General Edmund P. Gaines withdrew to Fort Erie, and created additional fortification extending from the actual stone fort, 800 yards southwest along the shore of Lake Erie.
+Gordon Drummond knew that any attack against the fort would be "An operation of Great Hazard".
 On August 2, hoping to destroy American supply depots in Buffalo and Black Rock, thus causing an early surrender of the American garrison of Fort Erie, Drummond dispatched Lieutenant Colonel John Tucker, the senior lieutenant colonel of the 41st Regiment of Foot, with 600 men to raid the two towns.

-American Major Lodowick Morgan of the Regiment of Riflemen, who was based in Buffalo, New York, correctly deduced that the British were going to attack Buffalo from Canada by crossing the bridge at Conjocta Creek (also called Scajaquada).
-Morgan and 240 riflemen marched to the point where the road from Black Rock crossed the Conjocta.
-They sabotaged the bridge by pulling up a number of planks, then built breastworks at the south side.
-Afterwards, they continued on to Black Rock.
-Once at Black Rock, Morgan's troops marched back the way they came while playing music and making as much noise as possible to gain the attention of the British and make them believe the Americans were headed to Buffalo.
-Once out of sight, Morgan and his men marched secretly through the woods to occupy the breastworks they had constructed on the south bank of the creek.

 Tucker's force consisted of two columns; one was composed of the two flank companies and four of the centre companies of the 41st Foot under Lieutenant Colonel Evans of the 41st, and other of the light companies of the 2nd Battalion, the 89th Foot and the 100th Foot, and the flank companies of the 104th (New Brunswick) Regiment, under Lieutenant Colonel William Drummond of Kelty, General Drummond's nephew.
 Some artillerymen were attached to the force.

 Tucker and his men crossed the Niagara River into New York.
 They were spotted by American sentries under the command of Major Lodowick Morgan.
+When word of the British crossing reached Morgan, he had his force of 240 riflemen (most of whom were recruits) remove the planking of a bridge over Conjocta Creek.
+He then fortified the south side of the creek, and waited for Tucker and his men to arrive.

-The Battle
+Battle

-The unsuspecting British arrived at the bridge and discovered the sabotage of the bridge While they halted to consider their options, Morgan began the battle by blowing a whistle to signal his soldiers, who fired a devastating volley.
-The British sought cover on the north bank and fired back, but the American troops remained protected behind their breastworks.
-The British attempted an assault on the breastworks, which the Americans repulsed.
-The British then attempted a flanking maneuver, which the Americans also repulsed.
-After an hour of fighting, Tucker, realizing the futility of carrying on the engagement, ordered a retreat, and withdrew to the Canadian side of the Niagara.
-The Americans lost two killed and eight wounded, while the British sustained twelve killed and twenty-one wounded.